 The left end of the lighting board on the south wall of the booth.
 Photo: Bill Counter - 2013

-A detail of the 1931 Westinghouse lighting control board.
+A detail of the 1931 Westinghouse control board for the auditorium lighting.
 Originally twin thyratron tubes controlled saturable reactor dimmers.
 Radio City Music Hall got a similar system.
 The five small sliders for each dimmer allowed for five presets.
 The larger fader below each group of five was for manual control.
 The wheel was the fader for moving from preset to preset.
 To the left of the wheel is a color master.
+See the stage page for more details about how the system functioned.
 Photo: Bill Counter - 2013

 The motor-generator set and a surplus dimmer rack in the south end of the electric room behind the booth.
 Photo: Michelle Gerdes - 2009